 Mike Hawes - General Manager/Governor

-Mike is entering his 15th season as a member of the Spruce Kings staff.
-Last season, Hawes was named BCHL executive of the year.
+Mike is entering his 16th season as a member of the Spruce Kings staff.
+Two seasons ago, Hawes was named BCHL executive of the year.
 For two seasons, from 2005 to 2007, he filled the role of associate coach, including being on the bench as the team won a silver medal in the 2007 RBC Royal Bank Cup.
 Prior to the 2007/2008 season Mike accepted the role of Assistant General Manager and Director of Player Personnel.
 In April 2011 Mike was promoted to his current position of General Manager and Alternate Governor.

 Before his tenure with the Spruce Kings, Mike was a WHL scout for six years.
 His playing days involved moving through the Prince George minor hockey system which led to four years of playing in the WHL (1986-1989) with the Spokane Chiefs, New Westminster Bruins and Tri-City Americans.
 As a 20 year old, Mike played one season in the BCJHL for the New Westminster Royals and Ladner Penguins.

 Mike was born in Montreal, Quebec but has proudly called Prince George home for the past 37 years.
 He is married to wife Anita and has one son named Riley.

 Alex Evin - Head Coach